In 50 states and extreme heat, thousands march for 'Families Belong Together' rallies

-In the nation's capital, thousands poured into Lafayette Square, across from the White House, to chant “We care” and “No Trump, No KKK, No Fascist USA.”
+In the nation's capital, thousands of protesters poured into Lafayette Square, across from the White House, to chant “We care” and “No Trump, No KKK, No Fascist USA.”

-While President Donald Trump and first lady Melania Trump sidestepped the chants in Washington, the protests followed them to their weekend retreat in Bedminster, N.J.
+While President Donald Trump and first lady Melania Trump avoided the chants in Washington, the protests followed them to their weekend retreat in Bedminster, N.J.

-Only a few miles from Trump National Golf Course, several hundred people streamed early to the Bedminster rally, one of 15 in the Garden State, with demonstrators standing along Route 206 with signs protesting Trump immigration policy.
+Only a few miles from Trump National Golf Course, more than 100 protesters lined the side of a major New Jersey highway waving anti-Trump signs and chanting, “Where are the children!”

+Jack Gavin, of West Caldwell, N.j., handed out miniature copies of the U.S. Constitution, “Facts Matter” pins and cold drinks.
+He said he also planned to attend rallies in Newark and Clifton,N.J.

 In Washington, Shelley Kohl, a retired business owner from Johnson City, Tennessee, said she does not usually engage in politics, but the images of children being separated from their parents motivated her to travel to Washington for today’s protests.